Frank Sedgman

-Francis "Frank" Arthur Sedgman AO (born 29 October 1927) is an Australian former world No. 1 tennis player.
-Over the course of a three-decade career, Sedgman won five Grand Slam singles tournaments as an amateur as well as 22 Grand Slam doubles tournaments.
+Francis Arthur Sedgman AO (born 29 October 1927) is an Australian former world No. 1 tennis player.
+Over the course of a three-decade career, Sedgman won five Grand Slam singles tournaments as an amateur as well as 9 Grand Slam doubles tournaments.
 He is one of only five tennis players all-time to win multiple career Grand Slams in two disciplines, alongside Margaret Court, Roy Emerson, Martina Navratilova and Serena Williams.
 In 1951, he and Ken McGregor won the Grand Slam in men's doubles.
 Sedgman turned professional in 1953, and won the Wembley World Professional Indoor singles title in 1953 and 1958.
 He also won the Sydney Masters tournament in 1958, and the Melbourne Professional singles title in 1959.
 He won the Grand Prix de Europe Professional Tour in 1959.

 Sedgman was ranked as the world No. 1 amateur in 1950 by Harry Hopman and Ned Potter, in 1951 by Pierre Gillou, Hopman and Potter and in 1952 by Lance Tingay, Gillou, Hopman and Potter.
 Tennis de France magazine ranked Sedgman as the world No. 1 professional tennis player for the 1953 season.
 Jack Kramer, in his personal ranking lists, ranked Sedgman as the world No. 2 professional behind Pancho Gonzales for the 1958, 1959 and 1960 seasons.